Kannan171/tp/docs/UserGuide.md

 * `DATE` should be in DD-MM[-YYYY] format

   **Example**: `24-02-2025` and `24-02` are both valid dates, but `24 Feb` is not

+* `DATE` is assumed to be the current year if YYYY is not given

 * `START_TIME` and `END_TIME` should be in 24-hour HH:MM format